ACTIONABILITY KNOWLEDGE REPOSITORY ACTIONABILITY CURATION INTERFACE

 •Orthopedics to manage primary and secondary skeletal manifestations

-•Physical medicine and rehabilitation (PM&R), physical therapy, and occupational therapy to optimize mobility and autonomy
+•Physical medicine and rehabilitation, physical therapy, and occupational therapy to optimize mobility and autonomy

 •Pain management